Want an easy-care indoor tree with large, glossy leaves? These Rubber Plant care and growing tips will keep yours looking great.

 Air layering takes about 2 months but it’s a very effective way to propagate this indoor tree.
 Rooting softwood cuttings (the top 6″ or so of growth) in a propagation mix is another way.
 With the air layering, you can get a taller plant from the get-go.

 Fans of pink unite!
 Please let me introduce you to Ficus elastica ruby.

+Pruning is a big part of Rubber Plant care as yours grows talller.
 This might be necessary to control the size of this tree which not only grows tall, but wide.
 Make clean cuts right above a growth node.
 Avoid pruning in the winter months if you can.

 The Rubber Plant emits a white sap when pruned or broken.
 It’s irritating to their innards & skin so keep your cats & dogs away from this 1 if you foresee a problem.
 My kitties don’t mess with my plants so it’s not a concern for me.

 Good To Know About Rubber Plant Care

 Don’t be concerned about the dried up roots at the base of the trunk.
 Those are aerial roots which are how this plant grows in nature.